-Innovation is what drives the world forward.
+Innovation drives the world forward.
 It is what heals illnesses, protects individuals from danger, and makes life easier, more efficient, and more enjoyable.
 However, innovation does not just happen.
 It takes a catalyst, and one of the most robust catalysts for innovation is design.
 It moves an idea smoothly along its journey from a simple insight to a tangible, marketable product or service.
 Design provides the focus and structure that innovation so badly needs.

-But while it is an easy thing to say that design drives innovation, many are confused by how it actually works, as well as why design can be such an integral part of making innovation happen.
+But while it is an easy thing to say that design drives innovation meaning, many are confused by how it actually works, as well as why design can be such an integral part of making innovation happen.
 This post will go into the what and the why of innovation by design, and discuss how businesses can use both the design process and designers to advance innovation in their organization.

 What Is Innovation By Design?

 Innovation by design is the utilization of a designer’s methods and sensibility to address the needs of the consumer.
 Along with this design-driven approach, strong business strategy and technological feasibility are used to create both market opportunity and customer value.

 Basically, the goal is to solve more complex problems with the methodology of a designer.
 This methodology is solution-based rather than problem-based.
 The aim is to find what actions will create the desired results.
 Exploration of the most beneficial outcomes is accomplished with everything from systemic reasoning and imagination to intuition and logic.